centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

 The creation of your account is completely free of charge.

 Once your account is created, a confirmation email with connection information will be provided to you via email.
+**Please ensure to configure your TLDs first and accept Terms & Conditions.** This can be done via the CentralNic Reseller Web Frontend.

 ## Domain Renewal Mode